Hofstra Becomes a Tree Campus USA

 Memorials and Dedications

 Memorial gardens, benches, and trees are located throughout the campus.
 There are many options to create an appropriate memorial or dedication designed with plaques, benches, gardens, trees, and plantings.
 View current plaques and memorials.
-Contact the director of the Hofstra Arboretum, Fred Soviero, at 516-463-6623 for more information.
+Contact the Director of Grounds at 516-463-4067 for more information.